nelsonjchen/c3-faux-touch-keyboard/README.md

 See the Makefile and try to get `make flash` going.
 You'll need sdcc, Python with pyusb, and build tools.

+`sudo libinput debug-events` is your friend.
+You may need to `apt update -y` and `apt install -y libinput-tools` to get it.

 ## Inspirations and References

 This firmware is based on the work of the following projects: